 This mortgage type is generally way over complicated and not very common in New Zealand.
 Essentially you get a floating rate that is capped in the event that rates go up, but you pay a higher rate for that privilege.

 Floating rate mortgages give you more flexibility to pay your loan off faster.
 The rate can go up and down at any time but this movement is closely tied to the official cash rate.
 With a floating mortgage you can pay it off as fast as you like without fees and some banks let you redraw funds if you have repaid more than their minimum requirement.

-This is essentially a giant overdraft on your transaction account where the overdraft is at mortgage rates.
+This is essentially a giant overdraft on your transaction account where the overdraft is at floating mortgage rates.
 As long as you can resist the temptation of using all that credit for fun things like shoes and holidays, there are a couple of great benefits:

 - It’s better to throw all of your savings at the mortgage and have undrawn funds in a revolving credit which reduces your interest payable.